Gabi-Gindoff/MazeGame/README.md

 In summary, the Maze Game project not only aims to provide entertainment but also serves as a tangible application of class-learned techniques and concepts in software development.
 Through this integration, the project seeks to reinforce programming principles and deliver an engaging and uplifting user experience.

 ## Significance of the Project

-The Maze Game contributes to Safe Space by providing an entertaining and lighthearted activity for users.
-Games can serve as a valuable tool for relaxation and stress relief, promoting mental well-being.
-Moreover, the incorporation of jokes in the game adds an element of humor, further enhancing the user experience and contributing positively to their mood.
+The Maze Game holds substantial significance within the context of Safe Space as it goes beyond being a mere source of entertainment.
+By integrating features designed to elevate user happiness, the project aligns with the core values of creating a safe and positive environment for users.
+In addition to providing a lighthearted activity, the game serves as a tool for relaxation and stress relief, fostering mental well-being.

+The incorporation of jokes within the game becomes a powerful mechanism to infuse humor into the user experience.
+Humor has proven therapeutic effects, offering a natural and accessible means to alleviate stress and elevate mood.
+Through the delivery of jokes upon collecting packages, the Maze Game becomes more than just a maze-navigating adventure; it transforms into a source of joy and amusement, creating a dynamic and emotionally uplifting interaction for the players.

+Furthermore, the project's dual focus on user happiness and the practical application of class-learned techniques enhances its significance.
+By providing a tangible demonstration of programming and software development concepts, the Maze Game becomes not only a recreational activity but also an educational tool.
+Users engage with a product that not only entertains but also subtly educates, making it a valuable and holistic addition to the Safe Space platform.

+In summary, the Maze Game contributes significantly to Safe Space by combining entertainment with mental well-being, offering users a delightful and educational experience.
+The integration of humor and the practical application of programming concepts enrich the overall impact of the project, aligning it with the goals of creating a positive and supportive space for users.

 ## Installation and Usage Instructions
 1. **Installation:**